-Kancera ́s ROR1 inhibitors have been shown to be more effective and more selective when killing cancer cells from leukemia patients than two comparable classes of reversible cancer drugs that inhibit the kinases BTK, PI3K and Syk.
+Kancera's ROR1 inhibitors have been shown to be more effective and more selective when killing cancer cells from leukemia patients than two comparable classes of reversible cancer drugs that inhibit the kinases BTK, PI3K and Syk.
 In collaboration with Professor Håkan Mellstedt and his research group at Karolinska Institutet, Kancera studied how effective these competing candidate drugs kill cancer cells derived from CLL patients whose cancer is no longer sensitive to today's most widely used small molecule drug (Fludarabine).
-This study included leukemia cells from 7 patients and compared the killing effect of Kancera ́s ROR inhibitor KAN0439363 with the effect of four newly developed drugs including lbrutinib (PCI-32765).
-The competing kinase inhibitors reach maximum ca 15-50% killed cancer cells at a concentration of about 5 μM while Kancera ́s ROR inhibitor show higher effect at a lower concentration (70% killing of cancer cells at about 3 μΜ).
+This study included leukemia cells from 7 patients and compared the killing effect of Kancera's ROR inhibitor KAN0439363 with the effect of four newly developed drugs including Ibrutinib (PCI-32765).
+The competing kinase inhibitors reach maximum ca 15-50% killed cancer cells at a concentration of about 5 μM while Kancera's ROR inhibitor show higher effect at a lower concentration (70% killing of cancer cells at about 3 μM).
 The maximum killing effect on cancer cells is negligible after 24 hours for the BTK inhibitor (Ibrutinib) and the PI3K inhibitor.
-It should, however, be emphasized that the study does not indicate whether the competing substances have an improved effect over a longer time course, but Kancera ́s negative result for Ibrutinib agrees with recently published findings showing that the cancer can develop resistance against Ibrutinib (Chang et al. ASCO 2013).
-The results thus point to that Kancera ́s ROR-inhibiting drug will have a clear and important place in the treatment of severely ill cancer patients.
+It should, however, be emphasized that the study does not indicate whether the competing substances have an improved effect over a longer time course, but Kancera's negative result for Ibrutinib agrees with recently published findings showing that the cancer can develop resistance against Ibrutinib (Chang et al. ASCO 2013).
+The results thus point to that Kancera's ROR-inhibiting drug will have a clear and important place in the treatment of severely ill cancer patients.

-Thus, the road opens for a possible breakthrough in the treatment of the most common form of chronic leukemia.
 Independent of Kancera, Professor Thomas Kipps at the University of California San Diego has showed that ROR-inhibition may become an important treatment of the severe cancer form acute myeloid leukemia (AML).
-Together with

-Kancera's own studies, this shows that ROR inhibiting substances have the potential to combat both the most common chronic and the acute form of blood cancers (CLL respective AML).
+Together with Kancera's own studies, this shows that ROR inhibiting substances have the potential to combat both the most common chronic and the acute form of blood cancers (CLL respective AML).

-Kancera also reported progress in the development of the substance KAN0439365 which is effective against cancer cells from patients and shows good metabolic stability in human liver cells and blood and thus meets the requirements that the company places on a candidate drug in these respects.
+Kancera's ROR inhibiting substance KAN043936 is effective against cancer cells from patients and shows good metabolic stability in human liver cells and blood and thus meets the requirements that the company places on a candidate drug in these respects.
 In addition, in vitro laboratory methods have shown that KAN0439365 meet the company's requirements regarding a low risk for adverse drug-drug interaction (CYP inhibition) and cardiac side effects (hERG activation).
 After 24 hours in vitro, KAN0439365 shows a significantly higher killing effect against cancer cells from treatment-resistant patients than the new and groundbreaking drug Ibrutinib which is now on the market.